Joy Mangano

 Mangano released her autobiography, Inventing Joy, in 2017.
 The 2015 film Joy was loosely based on her life.
 Jennifer Lawrence won a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical and was nominated for the Academy Award for Best Actress for her portrayal of Mangano.
+A stage musical inspired by her life premiered in 2022, also titled Joy.

 In 2021, she premiered a reality competition show on USA Network for aspiring entrepreneurs called America's Big Deal.

 Early life and education

 Mangano was born in Brooklyn and raised in Huntington, New York.
 Mangano began inventing at an early age when, as a teenager working at an animal hospital in Huntington, New York, on Long Island, she dreamed up a fluorescent flea collar to keep pets safe.
 A product with a similar design was released the next year by Hartz Mountain.
 After graduating from Pace University with a degree in business administration in 1978, she held a variety of jobs, including waitress and airline reservations manager while raising her three children as a divorced mother.